 MA Culture, Creativity and Entrepreneurship

-This innovative programme explores how arts and creative enterprises work in theory and practice, as well as the impact they can have on individuals and communities.
+Culture and creativity play a fundamental role in the development of individuals, societies, and economies worldwide.
+This course allows you to explore how arts and creative enterprises work in theory and practice, as well as the impact they can have on individuals and communities.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.